-- For file uploads in Moodle 2 on a Windows install, the temp folder must be defined and writeable by your webserver user
+- The temp folder must be defined and writeable by your webserver user

 PHP Extensions and libraries

-- The iconv extension is recommended for Moodle 1.6 or later.
+- The soap extension is recommended (required for web services).

 - Other PHP extensions may be required to support optional Moodle functionality, especially external authentication and/or enrolment (e.g. LDAP extension for LDAP authentication and the sockets extension for Chat server).